 - Jerusalem travel blog — The fullest Jerusalem travel guide for first-timers

-- Incheon travel blog — The fullest Incheon travel guide for first-timers
+- Gwangju travel blog — The fullest Gwangju travel guide for first-timers

 Located along the sparkling blue Mediterranean coast, Tel Aviv is a bustling and free city by the sea that promises to give visitors a great trip.
 Clearly secular with proud hedonism, the pride of Tel Aviv’s thriving cultural scene is the art galleries, gorgeous boutiques and fine restaurants adjacent to street food stalls.
 You can party to your heart’s content and then relax on any of the great white sand beaches on the west side of the city.